• Skip to primary navigation

 Another common symptom that requires Turbocharger Problem Solving, is lack of boost.

 Low boost can also indicate general wear in a turbo.
-This especially, if it’s a variable vane turbo(VNT), and the exciter ring that controls the vanes that help provide boost is worn.
+This especially, if it’s a variable vane turbo(VNT), and the nozzle or exciter ring that controls the vanes that help provide boost is worn.

 Other reasons for low boost, include vacuum or wastegate problems.